p2pderivatives/p2pderivatives-server/README.md

 ### Docker Compose
 You can easily start and build the docker environment using `docker-compose`
-To build from scratch the server use: `docker-compose up --build`
+To build from scratch the server use: `docker-compose up --build` Note that you will need to run `make gen-ssl-certs` to generate a certificate for the database.

 ### Building the image